Alluxio/alluxio/docs/en/contributor/Code-Conventions.md

 > If you are a first time contributor to the Alluxio open source project, we strongly encourage
 > you to follow the step-by-step instructions within the
 > [Contribution Guide]({{ '/en/contributor/Contributor-Getting-Started.html' | relativize_url }}) and
-> finish a new contributor task before making more advanced changes to Alluxio.
+> finish new contributor tasks before making more advanced changes to the Alluxio codebase.

 ## Submitting Code